natalieagus/50005/docs/Problem Set/10-dns.md

   </p>

   <p>
     This design reinforces the modularity of DNS.
-Each part of the system is responsible for a specific mapping — names to other names, and eventually names to IPs.
+Each part of the system is responsible for a specific mapping (names to other names) and eventually names to IPs.
 Indirection helps DNS remain scalable, flexible, and easy to maintain across independent administrative domains.
   </p>
 </div>